in

 Flush lights also stay cleaner longer than semi-flush or pendant lights because there is no surface upon which dust can accumulate.

-Bedroom with semi flush ceiling light Semi-flush lights are hanging lights that are mounted close to the ceiling.
+Semi-flush lights are hanging fixtures that are mounted close to the ceiling.
 A semi-flush light installed close to the ceiling can be any shape.
 Unlike flush lights, there is space between the fixture and the ceiling.

-This helps create the illusion of more space, as the light from the fixture will be reflected by the ceiling.
-The lights hang about 4 to 8” from the ceiling and they have a diameter or about 7 to 23”.
+This helps create the illusion of more space, as the illumination from the fixture will be reflected by the ceiling.
+The lights hang about 4 to 8” from the ceiling and have a diameter or about 7 to 23”.

-As we pointed out above, flush light fixtures don’t work too well in ceilings higher than 8 feet.
+As we pointed out above, flush light fixtures don’t work well in ceilings above 8 feet.
 Semi-flush lights are a good alternative as they look good and can provide optimal light when mounted on ceilings that are 8 to 10 feet high.

 A semi-flush light fixture directs its light in two directions, down to the room and towards the ceiling as well.
 This feature will make your ceiling seem higher and can make a small room feel bigger.

 Semi-flush lights require more frequent and attentive cleaning than flush lights.
-They can be distinguished from pendants and chandeliers by their static installation — no part of the light is able to swing or move.
+They can be distinguished from pendants and chandeliers by their static installation — no part of the light can swing or move.

 Ceiling Strip Lights